Summary

 Loan serving agreement:

 This form describes and establishes the relationship between the plan and the lender to service loan transactions in which the program invests.
 The servicing agreements outline the limited authorities delegated to the servicing agent.
-It also describes the plan trustee(s) authorities and responsibilities and how the lender will act to carry out the plan trustee(s) instructions.
-When deciding to purchase a proposed loan, this agreement will accompany each trust deed package provided for the plan's review.
+It also describes the plan trustee(s), authorities, and responsibilities, and how the lender will act to carry out the plan trustee(s)’ instructions.
+When deciding to purchase a proposed loan, this agreement will accompany each trust deed package provided for review of the plan.

 Plan direction letter: